flycheck/flycheck/doc/manual/usage.rst

    syntax check, e.g. if an unexpected version of a required library is used.

-.. el:option:: flycheck-emacs-lisp-package-user-dir
+.. option:: flycheck-emacs-lisp-package-user-dir

    The package directory for the `emacs-lisp` syntax checker.

-.. el:option:: flycheck-eslint-rulesdir
+.. option:: flycheck-eslint-rulesdir

    A directory with custom rules for the `javascript-eslint` syntax checker.

-.. el:option:: flycheck-flake8-maximum-complexity
+.. option:: flycheck-flake8-maximum-complexity

    The maximum McCabe complexity the `python-flake8` syntax checker allows without reporting a warning.

-.. el:option:: flycheck-flake8-maximum-line-length
+.. option:: flycheck-flake8-maximum-line-length

    The maximum length of a line in characters the `python-flake8` syntax checker allows without reporting an error.

-.. el:option:: flycheck-ghc-no-user-package-database
+.. option:: flycheck-ghc-no-user-package-database

    Whether to disable the user package database for `haskell-ghc`.

-.. el:option:: flycheck-ghc-package-databases
+.. option:: flycheck-ghc-package-databases

    A list of package database for `haskell-ghc`.

-.. el:option:: flycheck-ghc-search-path
+.. option:: flycheck-ghc-search-path

    A list of module directories for the search path of `haskell-ghc`.

-.. el:option:: flycheck-phpcs-standard
+.. option:: flycheck-phpcs-standard

    The coding standard `php-phpcs` shall use.

-.. el:option:: flycheck-phpmd-rulesets
+.. option:: flycheck-phpmd-rulesets

    The rule sets `php-phpmd` shall use.

-.. el:option:: flycheck-rubocop-lint-only
+.. option:: flycheck-rubocop-lint-only

    Whether to disable style checks for `ruby-rubocop`.

-.. el:option:: flycheck-sass-compass
+.. option:: flycheck-sass-compass

    Whether to enable the Compass CSS framework for `sass`.

-.. el:option:: flycheck-scss-compass
+.. option:: flycheck-scss-compass

    Whether to enable the Compass CSS framework for `scss`.

-.. el:option:: flycheck-sphinx-warn-on-missing-references
+.. option:: flycheck-sphinx-warn-on-missing-references

    Whether to warn about missing references in `rst-sphinx`